GREEN LANTERN: EMERALD KNIGHT #2

 PANEL 1: The car is approaching the building at Ferris Winery.
 The view is from behind the car, so that Carol and Snapper are not visible.

-1. SNAPPER: No offense Carol, but I don’t think you needed to buy filleted fish and bottled water.
+1. SNAPPER: No offense Carol, but I don’t think you needed to buy filleted fish and distilled water.

 2. CAROL: Well, that was all they had.